“Simply irresistible…a voice that drips with gold.”

 — Parsifal

 Ryan believes the power of art lies in its relevance – that genuine connection can wake up a stagnant society to the possibilities of change.
-Ryan brings this clarity of vision to his work behind the camera, creating intimate films that bring stunningly beautiful and innovative performances to streaming audiences.
-With Helio Arts, he has commissioned artists to write, direct, and film original stories, leveraging his personal power to help elevate new voices and visions in the classical performing arts world.
+Ryan brings this clarity of vision to his directorial work, creating intimate films and stage productions that bring stunningly beautiful and innovative performances to audiences.
+Through his film work, he has commissioned artists to write, direct, and film original stories, leveraging his personal power to help elevate fresh voices and visions in the classical performing arts world.

 Ryan’s commitment to transformative collaboration has led him to explore the potential of classical music in breaking down social barriers.
-He is a member of the President’s Leadership Council for Search for Common Ground, which works to end violent conflict through appeals to the shared human feelings on both sides, and has shared his musical expertise with Houston Grand Opera’s community outreach programs, including their prison empathy workshops.
+He is a member of the President’s Leadership Council for Search for Common Ground, a global organization working to transform violent conflict and build healthy, safe, and just societies, and has shared his expertise with Houston Grand Opera’s community outreach programs, including their prison empathy workshops.

 Joseph De Rocher in Dead Man Walking